conduktor/testing-docs-archive/docs/tutorials/event-driven-retail-system.md

 Only 1 enriched message is expected from the User Service, therefore the default lifecycle rules _(stop after 1 message is consumed)_ are suitable.

 :::info
-If messages were continuously being produced into this topic, we would need to use a filter to intercept the correct one.&#x20;
+If messages were continuously being produced into this topic, we would need to use a filter to intercept the correct one.
 :::

 ![](<../assets/Screenshot 2022-05-24 at 20.54.29.png>)

-Below shows the expected output for an **enriched** message.&#x20;
+Below shows the expected output for an **enriched** message.

 ```json
 // Consumed Message